Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 28

-Portofino, a village nestled between seas and mountains, is a small jewel of which the entrances of the facades that surround the famous square that gently descends onto the marina stand out and has always been considered the most "in" village in Liguria.
-Portofino owes its name to the Latin “Portus Delphini“, which means “Port of Dolphins” because of the large number of dolphins that populated its sea.
-Instead, shoppers can visit the small souvenir shops, luxury designer shops and the famous as well as traditional craft tailors.
-Attractions to visit include: The church of the divine Martino, the church of San Giorgio inside which are kept the remains of the Patron Saint and from whose square you can enjoy one of the most beautiful views of the village, the Oratory of Our Lady of the Assumption, the ancient military fortress Castello di San Giorgio or Castello Brown, from which you can appreciate a breathtaking view, today the absolute best place for events, exhibitions and more.
+Portofino, a village nestled between sea and mountains, is a small gem whose striking facades surround the famous square that slopes gently down to the harbor.
+It has always been considered Liguria's most fashionable village.
+Portofino owes its name to the Latin "Portus Delphini," meaning "Port of Dolphins," due to the large number of dolphins that once populated its waters.
+Shopping enthusiasts, meanwhile, can browse the small souvenir shops, luxury boutiques selling major brands, and the famous and traditional artisan tailors.
+Attractions worth visiting include: the Church of the Divine Martin, the Church of San Giorgio, which houses the remains of the patron saint and whose square offers one of the most beautiful views of the village, the Oratory of Nostra Signora Assunta, and the ancient military fortress Castello di San Giorgio (also known as Castello Brown), which offers breathtaking views and is now the absolute best location for events, exhibitions, and more.

 3 hours Admission ticket free